 There are international students in Spain at all levels of study.
-A bachelor degree programme at a Spanish university typically lasts around 3-4 years, while a master’s programme lasts 1-2 years depending on the study field.
-For those who are interested in getting their PhD in Spain, the duration of a doctoral degree programme is 3-4 years.
+A bachelor’s degree program at a Spanish university typically lasts around 3-4 years, while a master’s program lasts 1-2 years depending on the study field.
+For those who are interested in getting their PhD in Spain, the duration of a doctoral degree program is 3-4 years.

 International Students in Spain by Sex

 According to the latest statistics, there are more female than male international students pursuing their qualifications in Spain.
-The total number of female international students in Spanish universities (including mobility programmes) is 113,975.
-The number of male international students in Spanish higher education institutions is 80,768.
+The total number of female international students in Spanish universities (including mobility programs) is 121,800.
+The number of male international students in Spanish higher education institutions is 86,566.

-During the past four years, Spain has always received a larger number of female international students, compared to male intl students, in its universities.
+During the past five years, Spain has always received a larger number of female international students, compared to male international students, in its universities.